MaciejTe/Python/README.md

     Script was created in order to perform Wi-fi bandwidth tests.
 Script can be also used for LAN hosts.

-INSTRUCTIONS
+MODULES AND PROGRAMS NEEDED / INSTRUCTIONS

-1. Clear output files
+1. Clear output files (output.txt, output_full.txt) - optional
 2. Set SSH servers on Wi-fi hosts
-3. Comment 'StrictHostKeyChecking = yes' line
+-  Comment 'StrictHostKeyChecking = yes' line in configuration file
+- SSH servers have to be configured in way that no ssh keys will be needed
+3. Arbitrarily perform manual SSH connection test first between Master and all hosts.

-###### ASSUMPTIONS ######
+ASSUMPTIONS

+Recommended distros: Ubuntu / Linux Mint.

-1. Script doesn't set interfaces to be tested - Master has to be LAN client(default eth0 interface), other hosts - Wi-fi(wlan0 interfaces)
+1. Script doesn't set interfaces to be tested - Master has to be LAN client(default eth0 interface), other hosts - Wi-fi(wlan0 interfaces) or LAN hosts

-!!!!!!!!!!!!!!
-2. Master host has to have paramiko module installed:
+2. Master host has to have following python modules installed:

-sudo pip install paramiko
-pip install paramiko
+* paramiko

     sudo apt-get install python-paramiko

-!!!!!!
-DO OGARNIECIA !!!!!!!!!!!!!!!!!!!!

-[Errno None] Unable to connect to port 22 on  or 192.168.10.9

-RZECZY DO ZROBIENIA :

-1. PARAMIKO INSTALL / MODULE
-2. PLIK WYKONYWALNY
+* click

+    sudo apt-get install python-click

+* threading

+    sudo apt-get install python-click

+* iperf

+    sudo apt-get install iperf

+3. Wi-fi (or LAN) hosts should have following modules installed

+* iperf

+    sudo apt-get install iperf

+* SSH server

+    sudo apt-get install ssh
+## 2. FUNCTIONALITY DESCRIPTION

+GENERAL DESCRIPTION

+    Bandwidth testing script for LAN / Wi-fi hosts.
+Single or multiple hosts can be tested.

+OPTIONS AND COMMANDS